Bobby Cox (politician): Political career

 Cox successfully ran for SC House District 21 in 2018.
-He was elected to lead the freshman caucus and is a former member of the South Carolina Freedom Caucus.
+He was elected to lead the freshman caucus.

 Cox was a member of the South Carolina House of Representatives where he represented the 21st District 2019 to 2025.
 Cox was Vice Chair of the House Medical, Military, Public and Municipal Affairs Committee and Chairman of the Military and Veterans Affairs Sub-Committee.
-On August 11, 2025 he resigned his seat in the House to run for the South Carolina Senate seat vacated by incumbent Roger Nutt.
+On August 11, 2025, he resigned his seat in the House to run for the South Carolina Senate seat vacated by incumbent Roger Nutt.

 Cox served on the South Carolina leadership team for the Trump Vance 2025 Presidential Campaign.

 Cox is currently employed by SIG SAUER as their Vice President of Government Affairs, where he oversees strategic program development for Capitol Hill, The Pentagon, State Department, and Federal Law Enforcement Agencies.

 On December 10, 2019, Cox was nominated by South Carolina Governor Henry McMaster to be the state's first Secretary of Veterans Affairs.
 Cox removed his name from consideration after the discovery that holding a Secretary position while in elected office is a violation of State law.

 Special election

 In August 2025 Cox announced his resignation from the South Carolina House, effective in January 2026, in order to run for the seat of resigning senator Roger Nutt.
 The special election is scheduled for December 23, 2025, with primaries on October 21.
 On August 29, 2025, Cox suspended his campaign for the State Senate seat, citing business obligations.

-The four candidates filed to run for the SC House District 21 seat: Reggy Batson, small business owner and former firefighter; Dianne Mitchell, past president, Greenville Republican Women’s Club and former teacher; Steve Nail, Dean of Anderson University’s College of Business, and Jack Stott, Chairman, Upstate Young Republicans.
+The four candidates filed to run for the SC House District 21 seat: Reggy Batson, small business owner and former firefighter; Dianne Mitchell, past president, Greenville Republican Women's Club and former teacher; Steve Nail, Dean of Anderson University’s College of Business, and Jack Stott, Chairman, Upstate Young Republicans.
 Nail and Mitchell faced each other in the Republican Primary runoff, with Mitchell emerging the winner.
-With no Democrat in the race, Mitchell is expected to win the seat in December.
+With no Democrat in the race, Mitchell won the seat in December.